 Kenyan Sand Boa

 These are relatively small snakes and are one of the smallest species of boa.
 Females average around 2 feet long and males 16-20 inches long.
-Adults can live comfortably in a 10-20 gallon aquarium.
+Adults can live comfortably in a 10 to 20-gallon aquarium.

 Green Anole

 Leopard geckos are originally from rocky, dry grassland, and desert areas of Pakistan, India, and Afghanistan.
-They get around 7-10 inches long.
-You can keep 2 geckos in a 20 gallon long aquarium, as long as only one is male as males will fight.
+They get around 7-10 inches long, and you can keep them a 20-gallon long aquarium.
 They require several caves, preferably one on the hot end, one cold, and one humid.

 Fat tail geckos are from desert areas of West Africa.
 They get around 7-9 inches long.
 Their care is similar to leopard geckos, but they like it more humid.
 Fat tail geckos are shyer than leopard geckos.